LearnOnDemandSystems/docs/contact-us.md

 # Contact

-Hello @lab.UserFirstName, we hope you find our integrated documentation helpful.
+We hope you find our integrated documentation helpful.
 But if you can't find what you need here, you still have options...

 ## Help Center